 Made from Select Buds and Leaves

-The free radicals that can lead to sagging, wrinkles, and aging are cleared up by the polyphenols found in the tea.
-The Chinese have known for hundreds of years that tea is a great aide in combating aging.
+The free radicals that can lead to sagging, wrinkles, and ageing are cleared up by the polyphenols found in the tea.
+The Chinese have known for hundreds of years that tea is a great aid in combating ageing.
 There are also other properties within the tea that help in battling certain cancers.

 Not picked for Several Years